Is Participation in Executions Ethical for Medical Professionals?

 The executioners should be specially trained members of the criminal justice system, whether prison security staff or court personnel.

 Outside groups should not try to increase the burden of ‘dual loyalty’ ethical conflicts above those that are already inherent in medical practice.
-It is important that we as correctional physicians take a stand on these crucial ethical issues.”2008 - Society of Correctional Physicians (SCP)
+It is important that we as correctional physicians take a stand on these crucial ethical issues.”2008

 The California Medical Association (CMA), in a Feb.
 16, 2006 press release titled “California Medical Assn.
 Objects to Physician Participation in Executions,” stated: